fijimunkii/real-user-agent/README.md

 [![License: ISC](https://img.shields.io/npm/l/real-user-agent.svg)](https://opensource.org/licenses/ISC)

 Get an up-to-date user-agent string, sourced from the [most common user agents](https://techblog.willshouse.com/2012/01/03/most-common-user-agents/).
-A simple cache, invalidated every 2 hours, prevents hammering the data source.
+To avoid each use of this module hammering the source, the data is now self-hosted with [a gist](https://gist.githubusercontent.com/fijimunkii/952acac988f2d25bef7e0284bc63c406/raw/ua.json), updated in the build process.
+A simple local cache, invalidated every 2 hours, prevents extra requests.
 A data cap is implemented in the request.
 There is a fallback string in case the data is corrupt or host is unreachable.

 ```js
 const userAgent = require('real-user-agent');